-• You should fill in the declaration section but don't sign until you have completed the interview!
+You should fill in the declaration section but please don't sign until you have completed the interview!

-Privacy Statement
+Privacy statement

-The personal information collected on this form allows ARCBS to register and retain you as a blood donor.
-All information collected will be handled in the strictest confidence in accordance with the Federal Privacy Act.
-For more information, please ask for a Privacy brochure
+The personal information collected on this form allows the Blood Service to register and retain you as a blood donor.
+All information collected will be handled in the strictest confidence in accordance with the Privacy Act 1988 (Cth).

+For more information, please ask for a Privacy brochure.